HE Shared Legal is a national shared legal guidance and support service for the UK higher education sector.

 How is the service staffed?

 There are three members of staff – all lawyers qualified in Scotland as solicitors (and one is also qualified to practise law in Greece).
 All three have a predominantly commercial background, which is suited to the ‘business to business’ character and ‘employer-side’ role of much of their work.

 What legal form does the service take?

-HE Shared Legal Limited is a company limited by guarantee, managed by its Principal Lawyer, who is the managing director of the company.
+HE Shared Legal Limited is a company limited by guarantee, managed by its employee directors.
 The company is planning in the longer term to convert the service from a subscription basis to a full VAT cost sharing group or some other suitable structure involving a measure of 'ownership' by the subscribing institutions.

 Finally, what are the main benefits of the service?